Hide UI Element Built-In Script

 |You will not always know the key of the item you wish to ask.
 Start typing some characters in the name, and use trial and error.|

-The condition we have used means that these operations will only be visible in the two spaces mentioned.
-If you want to hide it in just one or two spaces, then negate the condition.
-For example, this condition will mean the option is visible in all spaces except
+The condition we have used means that these operations will only be visible in the two projects mentioned.
+If you want to hide it in just one or two projects, then negate the condition.
+For example, this condition will mean the option is visible in all projects except

 The section on conditions in Web Items is relevant here too.